 As we learned in the previous post of this series on successful negotiation tactics, it takes solid strategic planning in order to negotiate effectively.
 What type of outcome you walk away with depends on the specifics of the situation, but here’s how one student used the “I FORESAW IT” mnemonic to make the best of a bad situation.

 Note: You may want to read the first two articles in this series on negotiation tactics before continuing on this post.

 Negotiation Pitfalls—An Example of Poor Planning and a Negotiation Gone Bad

 Advanced Negotiation Tactics—One Powerful Mnemonic to Know

-So what happened in the actual case that the Omega hotel story is based on?
-As my student, who I will call, Dan, found, excellent things happened when he and his family stepped out of line and spent fifteen minutes going through the I FORESAW IT mnemonic—a powerful tool for anyone studying successful negotiation tactics.
+What happened in the actual case that the Omega Hotel story is based on?
+My student, who I’ll call Dan, found excellent things happened when he and his family stepped out of line and spent fifteen minutes going through the I FORESAW IT mnemonic—a powerful tool for anyone studying successful negotiation tactics.

 “Before I began the I FORESAW IT with my family,” he wrote, “I was furious, but we all started to relax during the exercise.
 Once it was time to confront the clerk at the front desk, I felt extremely confident, knowing that I was prepared to negotiate if necessary.”

 Dan and his family’s research quickly revealed powerful insights; they generated fifteen creative options, one of which really worked.
 But it was empathy that may have been the most important thing that he thought about.
 Because he took a step back and really thought about what the clerk was going through, Dan was able to genuinely understand her, which helped him develop a fair, creative proposal, and present it with patience and compassion that other customers never showed.
 The trust he built with her prompted the clerk to call her boss at home and urge him to OK Dan’s proposal, which he did.

 Learn more: The Other Negotiator